lmjohns3/theanets/docs/quickstart.rst

-If you work in a command-line environment, you can leave many of the hyperparameters for your model ``layers`` unspecified when constructing your :class:`theanets.Experiment`, and instead specify the configuration of your network using flags defined on the command line::
+If you work in a command-line environment, you can leave many of the hyperparameters for your model ``layers`` unspecified when constructing your :class:`theanets.main.Experiment`, and instead specify the configuration of your network using flags defined on the command line::

     exp = theanets.Experiment(theanets.Classifier)